WashU-BG/NeuralSignature/README.md

 # NeuralSignature

-Contains code for the manuscript "Neural signatures of task fMRI effects enhances sensitivity to cognitive and mental health associations", doi: xxx.
+Contains code for the manuscript "Enhancing task fMRI individual difference research with neural signatures", doi: xxx.

 Uses ABCD 5.1 - set wd or 'base_dir' to appropriate path in each file